faucetsdn/udmi/docs/specs/sequences/writeback.md

 ## Cloud Behavior

-To write to a point, the cloud sets three fields in the device config.
+To write to a point, the cloud sets three fields in the device config:
 * `set_value`, which specifies the value for a given point in the device's current units.
 * [`state_etag`](#state-etag) value which uniquely represents the state.
 Specifically, `state_etag` is used to avoid race conditions where the incoming config is based off an obsolete state.
 * [`set_value_expiry`](#value-expiration), which contains the RFC 3339 timestamp at which all `set_value` values expire.